-Hard gold is a type of surface finish applied to high wear areas, such as edge connectors, keyboards, or gold fingers on PCBs.
+Hard gold is a type of surface finish applied to high wear areas, such as edge connectors, keyboards, or gold/edge fingers on PCBs.
 This finish provides a robust surface against depreciation.

 What is hard gold surface finish on PCBs?